IonRepo/IonDiff/paper/paper.md

 ## Ionic hop identification

+Our method for identifying vibrational centers from sequential ionic configurations relies on k-means clustering, an unsupervised machine learning algorithm.
+This method assumes isotropy in the fluctuations of non-diffusive particles.
+Importantly, our approach circumvents the need for defining arbitrary, materials-dependent threshold distances to analyze ionic hops.

 K-means algorithm conforms spherical groups that, for every subgroup $G = \{G_1, G_2, \dots, G_k\}$ in a dataset, minimize the sum of squares:

 \begin{equation}